SDCG69/SDCG-V10/content/handbook/or-cun.md

 Start eating her out again at an even slower pace all the way until she cums.

-I can guarantee you that edging her like this will cause her to have one of the most powerful orgasms of her life, if not the most powerful.
+Edging her like this will cause her to have one of the most powerful orgasms of her life, if not the most powerful.

-You can use edging during any orgasm inducing activity
+You can use edging during any orgasm inducing activity.

 ### 3. Give Her The Finger